soichih/node-readblock/README.md

 ```

 readblock doesn't stream/flow like many other similar modules.
 It reads one block at a time (although buffered to about 8k),
 asynchrnously, so you can use it as part of async.whilst.
-In theory, readblock should be able to read files with any
+In theory, readblock should be able to read a really large files.
-size, and really fast.

 readblock was designed to load a large fasta input files delimited by "\n>", for example..